osynge/whatenv/README.md

 These scripts will eventually be taken and absorbed into whenenv, to users of whenenv no longer have to explictly call these scripts, and can simply markup the job files with the desired environment they wish to run upon.

+Better ssh key handling. so second user does not have to copy keys.

 ## About licensing ##